What Final Expense Insurance Plans Are Available For People With Diabetes?

 Nerve pain or numbness in the hands, feet, or legs

-Diabetic neuropathy is when you get a tingling or numbness sensation that usually starts in your feet.
+Diabetic neuropathy is characterized by a tingling or numbness sensation that typically begins in the feet.
 It can also manifest throughout your legs and your hands.

 Most final expense companies consider this condition very high risk.
 They will usually offer a modified whole life plan that costs extra and has a waiting period.

-However, some companies will offer a preferred plan to a person with neuropathy.
+However, some companies will offer a preferred plan.

 Eye damage